Revance-Therapeutics-Inc/Contracts/New Format/URL.md

 # Contract Description
 description:
   purpose: Tables and attributes related to URLs.
-Talk to Senthil about expanding on this
+Urls are tools for marketing used by only a subset of practices.
+Some use multiple urls. #this goes over the purpose of urls, not of this contract
-  limitations: Financial Reporting
+  limitations: Financial Reporting; Any other uses that require  1 on 1 accuracy, since one practice can have many urls.
 tenant: Revance

 # Getting support (Should probably use an email DL instead of this system)